khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 # What is Khanon.js?

-Khanon.js is a game engine extending Babylon.js, although it could also be considered a framework.
+Khanon.js is an open souurce game engine extending Babylon.js, although it could also be considered a framework.

 Babylon.js is a powerful graphical engine for web browsers, it is open source and it is in constant development and maintenance.
 If you don't know what Babylon.js is capable to do, please take a look to the [Babylon.js website](https://babylonjs.com/).